void-ppc/void-ppc-docs/src/faq/index.md

 Workarounds include:

 1) Use a separate `/boot` partition with a filesystem other than Btrfs
-2) Compile your own kernel with 64 KiB pages.
+2) Compile your own kernel with 64 KiB pages

 ## Virtual Machines